-You are asked to give some feedback to the Trips Manager, on your visit (particularly longer visits, expeditions, and overseas visits).
-During School holidays please contact one of the Duty Senior Staff to communicate return and end of trip.
+You are asked to give some feedback to the Trip Manager, on your visit (particularly longer visits, expeditions, and overseas visits).
 A brief summary of the trip and any causes for concern should take place at this time.
 A face-to-face debrief with the Trips Manager must take place within the first week of return to the School.

-The Trip Leader is also expected to meet with Finance to complete all paperwork, and to complete and submit relevant accident and/or near miss forms to the Trip Manager and Health & Safety Manager within two weeks of the trip return date.
+The Trip Leader is also expected to complete all finance paperwork, and to complete and submit relevant accident and/or near miss forms to the Trip Manager and Health & Safety Manager within two weeks of the trip return date.